davidrtorres/8-Week-SQL-Challenge/Case Study - Danny's Diner/Solutions.md

   product_name,
   order_date,
   RANK() OVER(
-    PARTITION BY customer_id ORDER BY order_date) AS purchase FROM purchase_before_member
+    PARTITION BY customer_id ORDER BY order_date DESC) AS purchase FROM purchase_before_member
 WHERE membership = 'X'
 )